clcrutch/posh-kentico/docs/Get-CMSWebPartCategory.md

 ## PARAMETERS

 ### -CategoryName
-The category name, display name, or path of the webpart category.
+The category name or display name the webpart category.

 ```yaml
 Type: String